Igor-Palaguta/YoutubeEngine/README.md

 # YoutubeEngine

-Library with RAC4 api for Youtube.
+Library with ReactiveCocoa api for Youtube.
 Allows easy access required parts of videos and channels in one call.

 ## Screenshots